Category Archives: Arkansas

 Exact Boundaries Important

-In newly laid out subdivisions in Clarksville where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Poplar Grove where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never ever been precisely checked, or a piece that is being divided, will certainly call for a survey to find the new edges as well as lot lines in Arkansas, which need to be permanently marked so they will never become lost.
+Land that has actually never been specifically surveyed, or a piece that is being separated, will call for a study to find the new edges and also whole lot lines in Arkansas, which must be permanently marked so they will never end up being lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.